Adam-Lechnos/windows-enforcer/README.md

 * Within 14 days are less of the cert expiry, the certificate will be placed on the refresh list, `certificate-refresh_renameMe-ON.txt`, located within the `batch\featureFlags-first-run_enforcement_checks` directory, which instructs all hosts to first remove the cert from the local Certificate Manager before installing the newly added cert dropped into the `trusted-root-certificates` directory.
   * After the 14-day window, any offline hosts will require a forced refresh.
 Rename `certificate-refresh_FORCE_renameMe-OFF.txt` within the `batch\featureFlags-first-run_enforcement_checks` directory, changing the text `OFF` to `ON`.
 Then add the hosts that missed the 14-day window or were off the home network.
   * Upon the next enforcement run, only those hosts listed within the `certificate-refresh_FORCE_renameMe-ON.txt` will first remove the certificate from the local Certificate Manager, then install the non-expiring replacement.
+* Certificates removed from the `trusted-root-certificates` folder are automatically placed on a revocation list, `cert-revoked.txt`
+  * Certificates present within the `cert-revoked.txt` are automatically removed from the local Certificate Manager.
+  * Certificates with the same CN added back to the `trusted-root-certificates` folder are removed from the revocation list.
+  * The text files used to track the presence and revocation of certificates are automatically backed up for redundancy.
+Restoration occurs when the original cert revocation files are missing or corrupted.

 ### Windows OS Enforcement
 The following Windows 10/11 Operating System settings are enforced.
 Explorer.exe will not be rebooted in favor of an uninterrupted end-user experience.
 Instead, settings will take effect on the next reboot.